Pros and Cons of Subletting Your Home

 Are you ready to make some real money moves?

-Subletting is a legal arrangement under which you sign an agreement with an individual to rent out your apartment or house, in whole or in part.
-However, you will remain on the lease as the primary lessee with the landlord.
-Said another way, when a tenant leases out a property or part of a property they are renting from a landlord, this is considered subletting.
+Subletting is a legal arrangement under which you sign an agreement with an individual to rent out your apartment, in whole or in part, while remaining on the lease as the lessee with the landlord.
+Said another way, when a tenant leases out a property or part of a property that they are themselves renting from a landlord, this is considered subletting.

-It’s important to note that the lease you signed with your landlord does not change during the sublet period.
-Therefore, your name will remain on the lease, and the subletter’s name will not be added to the lease.
-Additionally, as the primary tenant, you will remain responsible for prompt and full rent payments and any damages to the unit during the sublet period.
+Important in this definition is that the lease you signed with your landlord does not change during the sublet period.
+Your name will remain on the lease, and the subletter’s name will not be added to the lease.
+Additionally, you, as the primary tenant, will remain responsible for prompt and full rent payment, and any damages to the unit, during the sublet period.

 The Pros and Cons of Subletting